 If the OCC proposal is implemented, however, financial institutions will face more complicated choices.
 They will be caught between a rock (public/media/political scorn) and another rock (regulatory enforcement action).
 Which rock looms larger is hard to say.

 What ‘Fair Access’ Rule Would Change

 OCC is proposing to codify guidance it has been providing informally for years.
 The legal foundation of the rule is Title III of the Dodd-Frank Act of 2010, which charges the agency with assuring fair access to financial service, along with enforcing antitrust law.
-Technically the announcement is a “Notice of Proposed Rulemaking,” which means it’s put out for comment from interested parties.
-(Due date is Jan.
-4, 2021.)
+Technically the announcement was a “Notice of Proposed Rulemaking,” which means it’s put out for comment from interested parties.

 Financial institutions that would be covered by the rule, at least initially, are national banks of $100 billion in assets and up.
 Such institutions are much more likely to have market power such that if they exited a service, it would either be impossible to obtain that service or the price would be raised in the market, according to the regulator.
 Importantly, the rule does not apply solely to lending, but includes any banking service — checking, savings, payroll processing, etc.

 “The whole point of the rule is that you can’t ‘debank’ a sector,” Acting Comptroller Brian Brooks said during a media briefing announcing the proposal.
 “You can be in a line of business or not.
 But if you’re in a line of business, you can’t say I’m making it available to the public except for oil companies or except for agricultural businesses or except for family planning.
 The core principle here is the right to be treated as an individual, not just as a member of a group.”

 An “individual” could be a consumer, but for the most part the rule relates to businesses that a bank would deal with.